 The aforementioned conditions shall apply analogously to any agreed additional or subsequent orders which lead to a delay in delivery of the goods.

-2.13.
-Should shipment be delayed as a result of circumstances for which the customer is responsible, risk shall pass to the customer from the day of notification of readiness for shipment; however, we shall be obliged to take out the insurances requested by the customer at the customer’s cost.
+2.11.
+Should dispatch be delayed due to circumstances for which the customer is responsible, risk shall be transferred to the customer from the date of notification of readiness for dispatch, however, we shall be obliged to arrange insurance at the request and expense of the customer.

 3. Prices and terms of payment

 3.1.
 In the absence of a special agreement, the prices shall apply ex works/store, excluding loading and packaging.
 The legally applicable VAT rate must be added to the prices.